-Our Transplantation Research Center creates an environment for scientists and physicians to collaborate in all matters related to transplantation and immunology.
+Our Transplantation Research Program creates an environment for scientists and physicians to collaborate in all matters related to transplantation and immunology.

-The Transplantation Research Center is intended to share new knowledge, and to speed results gained from research into innovative and improved approaches to caring for kids who need transplant.
+The Transplantation Research Program is intended to share new knowledge, and to speed results gained from research into innovative and improved approaches to caring for kids who need transplant.